rodyherrera/Quantum/README.md

 If a server crash occurs, it won't simply shut down.
 Instead, the error will be displayed in the console, and the server will promptly initiate an automatic restart.
 If the error persists and another occurrence happens, the server will persistently attempt to restart until it can do so successfully.
 This proactive approach is vital for security reasons; it ensures that deployments aren't compromised due to server issues without the user's awareness.
 Therefore, the server diligently strives to recover and restart after any crash, safeguarding the continuity of operations.

+### We'd love your feedback and support!
+Your involvement is vital to make Quantum the best it can be.
+Here's how you can get involved:

+**Contribute**: Explore the codebase on GitHub, fix bugs, implement new features, and become a part of the development team.
+**Star/Fork**: Increase Quantum's visibility on GitHub by starring and forking the repository.
+This helps others discover our project.
+**Coffee**: If Quantum has become a valuable tool for you, consider showing your appreciation with a small donation on Ko-fi https://ko-fi.com/codewithrodi.
+Your support fuels our team's continued development efforts.